curl/everything-curl/libcurl-http/headerapi.md

 extracting the contents from specific ones.

-When returning header content, libcurl trims leading and trailing whitespace but will not modify or change content in any other way.
+When returning header content, libcurl trims leading and trailing whitespace but does not modify or change content in any other way.

 This API was made official and is provided for real starting in libcurl 7.84.0.